st7ma784/Enginius/README.md

 ## 📄 License

-This project is developed for research and educational purposes as part of the Engenius Cascade Projects initiative.
+This project is developed for research and educational purposes any commercial applications are to acknowledge Dr Stephen Mander

 ## 🤝 Acknowledgments